ANTH 1006 Paranormal Archaeology (4 Credits)

 ANTH 1988 Study Abroad Resident Credit (0-18 Credits)

-Explores the development of anthropology as a field of study, including important thinkers, ideas and relationships between the discipline and its wider intellectual and societal context.
+Explores the development of anthropology as a field of study, including important thinkers, ideas, and movements in their historical and social contexts as well as their relevance to contemporary issues.

 ANTH 2004 Anthropology of Jews & Judaism (4 Credits)